MaxThors/UW_final_project/README.md

 ![top_10_features_RF](https://github.com/MaxThors/UW_final_project/blob/ash_seg2/Resources/Images/top_10_features_RF.png)

+Unfortunately, we learned the hard way that Random Forest for single words won’t predict the best specialty flavor for us and only predict if a single word within the review is associated with positive sentiment or not.

 ## VADER Sentiment Analysis

-When preparing our data for our analysis, we chose to exclude products with an overall Amazon rating less than 4.
+When preparing the text data for our analysis, we chose to exclude products with an overall Amazon rating less than 4.
 This was to focus on the best products as we are hoping to identify the best specialty flavor to expand our business.
 As a result, we were unable to achieve an acceptable accuracy score.
 There simply isn't enough "negative sentiment" within the dataset to train the model in a way that it will accurately predict negative sentiment.

 To dive further, we designed a VADER Sentiment analysis model in hopes to gain more insight.